Sutherland Elementary School

 General Regulations for Students

 Students are not permitted in the classroom prior to 8:15 a.m.
 During the time the buses are unloading, students are to go directly to their classroom.
 Students are the responsibility of the parent/guardian prior to 8:15 a.m.
-ANY STUDENT ARRIVING EARLY MUST BE SUPERVISED BY THE PARENT.
+ANY STUDENT ARRIVING EARLY MUST BE SUPERVISED BY THE PARENT

 When tardiness is necessary, written verification stating reasons for such shall be presented upon arrival.

 Whenever a student rides a bus to school in the morning, he/she is expected to ride in the afternoon also, unless a NOTE REQUESTING OTHERWISE HAS BEEN SENT TO THE SCHOOL BY THE PARENT/GUARDIAN AND APPROVED BY THE MAIN OFFICE.
 Children who do not have a written note will be placed on the bus they normally ride.
 For the protection of the child we do not rely on their word alone, as this is sometimes inaccurate.
-Phone calls will not be accepted.
+Phone calls cannot be accepted.

 Back to Table of Contents